 Monitor IAG/IAL Statistics and provide suggestions for improvements to Market Participants.

 Support initiatives related to MarkeTrak system and process enhancements and update documentation as needed.

+Evaluate proposed MarkeTrak system enhancements that may be considered for a future upgrade

+TDTMS to monitor MarkeTrak sub-type volume on a semi-annual basis

 Continue joint efforts with other Retail market working groups to provide ERCOT with subject matter expertise for implementation of RMS initiatives, as needed.